usnistgov/nist-mud/README.md

 ## Try it out  ##

 The following is common configuration for Demo and Test.
+The following describes how to exercise the MUD feature.

 #### Configure the emulation VM ####